 A ‘reader’ is a person who will read the questions out to you.
 Please note, however, that they will not explain the questions to you or give you any advice.
 They can also read back your answers to you.
 You can also use screen-reading software to read back your answers to you.
 However, you must not use the spellcheck, grammar check or thesaurus functions.In Reading papers, a reader is not normally allowed to read out texts to you and you are not normally allowed to use screen-reading software to do this.

 If you are having someone to help you with reading or writing down your answers, you should practice before your test.
 For example, make sure you can spell out the letters of the alphabet.

-If you would like to know more about having a reader or someone to write down your answers, contact your center.
+If you would like to know more about having a reader or someone to write down your answers, contact your test center.